 Welcome to AP® English Literature and Composition!
 Congratulations on choosing the intellectually stimulating and rigorous path for your senior year.
 I look forward to working with each of you and learning with and from you this year.
 This course assumes: “students choosing AP English Literature and Composition [are] interested in studying literature of various periods and genres and using this wide reading knowledge in discussions of literary topics.”
-(The College Board) By electing (yes, there is a choice) to take this course, you are committing to sinking your teeth into the great works of literature with meaty discussions and lots of exploratory and critical writing.
+(The College Board), and I applaud your commitment and willingness to sink your teeth into the great works of literature.

 This course addresses the big questions that great works of literature and art explore.
 We delve into the wider contexts in which literature exists, investigating the context of culture, music, science, and art in which a work was created as well as the reciprocal influence these forms have on each other.
-Through the reading, discussing, and writing, or what I view as playing with these texts, your mind will be churning with ideas that you are eager to explore.
-Our aim is to move further along in your path of being a critical and mindful reader and writer.
-It should be noted and to quote Mr. McAteer, “While this course is designed to prepare you for the AP English Literature and Composition exam in May, your success should be the necessary outcome of your engagement and enjoyment of the course as a whole.”
+Through the reading, discussing, and writing, or what I view as playing with these texts, your mind will be churning with ideas that you are eager to explore further in your compositions.
+My aim is to move further along in your path of being a critical and mindful reader and writer.

 Essential Questions for the Course

 - What is literature?
 What power is there in literature?

 - How does literature give us insight into the shared human experience?
 How does reading literature shape and provide insight in our own identity?

 - How can the act of close reading enable open up a text’s various themes, literary style, and contribution to the art of literature?